finos/community/governance/Software-Projects/EasyCLA.md

 You can sign the FINOS CLA as an individual, or your company can sign and authorize you as a contributor.

 The individual workflow is for people who can make CLA commitments on their own behalf (e.g., hobbyists, students, sole proprietors, etc).
 This workflow is fast and easy, but may not be appropriate for people who are doing work-for-hire.
-The corporate workflow involves more steps, but allows a company to sign one document one time for all of their contributors.
+The corporate workflow involves more steps, but allows a company to sign one document, once, for all of their contributors.

 At a high level, the signature process works like this: